Please contact us on:

 Aktivno se služi engleskim i njemačkim jezikom.

 Dr Damir Bekić was born in Zagreb in 1975.
 He graduated from the University of Zagreb, Faculty of Civil Engineering, where he also acquired Master and PhD degree and where he works as Assistant Professor.
 His research and professional career is in the area of river hydraulics and morphology, hydrology and coastal engineering.
 He was involved in several research project as co-principal investigator and associate as well in the organization of international conferences and symposia.
 As a key-expert he is involved in many European infrastructural projects and feasibility studies.
 He likes music and different sport activities such as basketball, skiing, swimming and scuba diving.
-He is married and has a daughter.
+He is married and has two children.

 Neven Bulic Ph.D. was born in the Rijeka where he finished elementary and high school.
 He obtained diploma engineer degree on the Faculty of Electrical Engineering and Computing.
 On the same institution he obtained his MSc and PhD degree.

 Post-doc specialization was done at the Institute for Electrical drives and Power Electronics of the Johannes Kepler University in Linz.
 In 2012, he was awarded for his achievements by the company Texas Instruments with the award "Young Professional Educators Award for Excellence in Embedded Processing".
 He is currently employed as Associate Professor at the Faculty of Engineering where he is also the head of the Laboratory for the Automation and Robotics.
 His professional interest is in the field of electrical drives and digital control systems.
 He is the lead scientist on the several international scientific research projects funded by the industrial partners.